The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 During the SVD \gls{ladder} mount for \gls{layer}s 4, 5 and 6 (section~\ref{sec:C3_single_ladder_mount}) one fiber was inserted in each ladder and checked for proper functioning.
 Particular care was required to handle the fibers and store their excess length on rolls next to the detector, when they were temporarily connected to the interrogation device, which was located outside the clean room.
 All tests were repeated during the assembly and commissioning of the two SVD halves.
 After the installation of SVD in the final position, the fibers were laid down in cable trenches and connected to the multiplexers and the interrogator in the \gls{e-hut}.

-\lvltwosection{Humidity monitoring} { }
+\lvltwosection{Humidity Monitoring} { }

 The whole volume of the \acrshort{VXD} must be kept at low humidity by a flux of dry Nitrogen, to prevent water vapour condensation and ice formation on the cooling pipes and other cold components.
-The atmosphere inside the VXD volume needs to be kept at a dew point below $-30^{\circ}$~C, wheres the actually reached value is about $-80^{\circ}$~C. The miniature humidity sensors available on the market are not sufficiently radiation hard; their replacement during operation is not feasible.
-To monitor the dew point we therefore chose to extract samples of the circulating gas and channel them to humidity units located in the \gls{e-hut}, consisting of a dew point transmitter, a mass flow meter and a pressure transmitter, as shown in Figure~\ref{fig:C2_humidity_sniffers}.
+The atmosphere inside the VXD volume needs to be kept at a dew point below \qty{-30}{\degc}, whereas the measured dew point temperature is about \qty{-80}{\degc}.
+The miniature humidity sensors available on the market are not sufficiently radiation hard and their replacement during operation is not feasible.
+Therefore to monitor the dew point, samples of the circulating gas are extracted from the dry volume and channeled to humidity monitor units located in the \gls{e-hut}, consisting of a dew point transmitter, a mass flow meter and a pressure transmitter, as shown in Figure~\ref{fig:C2_humidity_sniffers}.

 \lvlthreesection{Design} The system collects six input pipes from the forward and backward sides of the cold and warm dry volumes of the VXD.